RafaySystems/terraform-provider-rafay/docs/resources/addon.md

 - `name` - (String) The name of the resource.
 This must be unique to the organization.
 - `project` - (String) The Rafay project(s) the resource belongs to.

+***Optional***

+- `labels` - (Block) .
+Labels are key/value pairs that are attached to objects, such as pods.
+Labels are intended to be used to specify identifying attributes of objects that are meaningful and relevant to users.
 ---

 <a id="nestedblock--spec"></a>